Best Horror Movies 2017: Three Highly-Rated Titles New To On Demand [April 2017]

 Ann, a young woman in upstate New York, struggles to survive in the wilderness after an epidemic has transformed most of society into zombie-like creatures.

-Rod Blackhurst, of the highly-acclaimed Netflix documentary Amanda Knox, directs this captivating film starring Lucy Walters (Lies I Told My Little Sister), Shane West (The League of Extraordinary Gentlemen), and Adam David Thompson (A Walk among the Tombstones).
+Rod Blackhurst, of the highly acclaimed Netflix documentary Amanda Knox, directs this captivating film starring Lucy Walters (Lies I Told My Little Sister), Shane West (The League of Extraordinary Gentlemen), and Adam David Thompson (A Walk Among the Tombstones).
 Like many popular horror flicks, this film received mixed reviews from the critics but the majority of audiences loved it.
 The New York Times describes one of the most engaging horror movies of 2017.

 “Given the familiarity of its premise — a handful of survivors brave the aftermath of a deadly, rage-inducing virus — ‘Here Alone’ is unexpectedly engaging.
 More psychodrama than postapocalyptic adventure, the movie parcels out its scares in small, effective jolts, delivering just enough menace to remind us of the stakes.